maze2point0/create-pybossa-tasks/README.md

 - requires file 'api_key.txt' with (BingMaps) api key in the same directory

 ### stitch_tiles.py
-- creates custom PNG-files that fit to input grid
+- creates custom JPEG-files that fit to input grid
 - find all tiles within one input grid geometry
 - stitch all tiles together
 - extract pixels that intersect with input grid geometry
-- resulting PNG-file has the same size as specified in the input grid (e.g. 360x480 pixels)
+- resulting JPEG-file has the same size as specified in the input grid (e.g. 360x480 pixels)

 How to use the script stitch_tiles.py:
 - example run: python stitch_tiles.py test_geometry_grid.shp tiles_directory stitch_directory JPEG